Skip to footer content

 {

-// Open file picker for image selection
+// Open the system file picker filtered to image types

 var result = await FilePicker.PickAsync(new PickOptions